 After completion of immunogenicity testing, serum samples will be stored to conduct any additional study-related testing as required by regulatory agencies or the Sponsor.
-For randomized study participants who provided consent/assent for future biomedical research, leftover sera from the study may be used for the development and/or validation of pneumococcal assays after completion of all study-related immunogenicity testing.
+For randomized study participants who provided consent for future biomedical research, leftover sera from the study may be used for other purposes such as the development and/or validation of pneumococcal assays after completion of all study-related immunogenicity testing.